This is How We Used the Kitchen Stove in the Great Depression

 I also remember my mother putting some kind of grains on cookie sheets and roasting these in the oven.
 They would make hot, coffee-like drinks in the cold weather.

 Mother would also bake delicious biscuits and other goodies in the oven—with no thermometer, she gauged the temperature of the oven by putting her hand in it.

 One winter, Dad made me a pair of skis.
 He took maple lumber, shaped the skis and put the front of them in the warm water in the tank at the end of the stove.
 I don’t remember how many hours or days he left them in the water, but later, he removed them and put them in some kind of mould to curve the front of the skis.
 He left them there to dry until they kept their shape.

 One last vital task the old kitchen stove performed was our Saturday night bath.
 The big copper boiler was brought in and filled with water to heat, then the tub was brought into the kitchen and baths were enjoyed!

 The kitchen stove—what a wonderful role it played in our lives.
 I suppose the only downside of it all was that growing up, I was the one who had to keep the woodbox filled!

 Fancy another walk down memory lane?
-This is what it was like living in Edmonton in the 1940s.
+Here’s what laundry day was like in the 1930s.